Addiction: Substance Abuse Disorder No Reason to Ignore Pain Treatment

 By Deborah Jeanne Sergeant

-Because of the opioid epidemic, healthcare providers have become more careful about prescribing powerful pain medication to people undergoing a substance abuse treatment.
+Because of the opioid epidemic, healthcare providers have become more careful about prescribing powerful pain medication.
 But when people with a history of substance use disorder need pain relief, that can cause difficulties.

 “It’s a very important issue,” said physician Ross Sullivan,.
 He is the medical director of Helio Health in Rochester, Syracuse, Utica and Binghamton, medical director of medical toxicology and the fellowship director of the medical toxicology fellowship at SUNY Upstate, and the director of the Upstate Emergency Medicine Opioid Bridge Clinic.
 “In general, there’s an expectation of pain.
 Sometimes, the important thing to talk about with therapy and counseling is there might be learning to live with some pain.”

 He advocates for treating pain both with medication and the right mental and emotional approach.
-People undergoing outpatient drug addiction treatment can use a multimodal approach to mitigate their pain instead of relying only upon medication.
+People undergoing treatment for substance use disorder can use a multimodal approach to mitigate their pain instead of relying only upon medication.

 “Opioids are the first line for acute pain,” Sullivan said.
 “Transitioning from a full opioid as quickly as possible to methadone or buprenorphine may be a strategy.
 These are conventionally used only for pain but can be used by someone with an opioid addiction to also treat the dependency and pain.
 Previously people would say, ‘You’re an addict; you can get no medication.’
 That’s not what’s right for the patient.”